Director, Experience Strategy & Research

 Assumption

-I assumed that Concentric would experience significant expansion and transformation, surpassing its current capacity while testing business viability.
+Data on startup growth patterns shows that businesses often experience rapid expansion within condensed timelines.
+Leveraging these insights, I assumed Concentric would undergo significant transformation, surpassing its current capacity while testing business viability.

-This assumption guided the foundation of the strategies I devised for this engagement.
+This assumption formed the foundation for the strategies I designed in this engagement.

 Stage of Startup Growth